pitdive/haproxy_config/README.md

 Cloudian can NOT be involved for any bugs or misconfiguration due to this tool.
 So you are using it at your own risks and be aware of the restrictions.

 # Deployment
-Download only the files :
+Download only the files below and put them into a directory of your choice (ex : /root/haproxy_config/) :

 	haproxy_config.py
   	haproxy_template.cfg

+or use the rpm package :

+    haproxy_config-<version>.rpm

 You need to have also the files (from the Cloudian cluster / Puppet Master Host) :
 (notice : the "Stagging Directory" is by default : /root/CloudianPackages for the standard deployment excluding any software upgrade).